ashsmith/magento-bugsnag-notifier-module/README.md

 The `endpoint`/`BUGSNAG_ENDPOINT` is optional, and only required if you need to notify a different endpoint, such as a self-hosted edition of Bugsnag.

 The `release_stage`/`BUGSNAG_RELEASE_STAGE` will default to `production` so is also optional.

+The `session_tracking`/`BUGSNAG_SESSION_TRACKING` will default to disabled.
+Enabling will send sessions to Bugsnag which can be used to see the health of your application.

 ## Extending Bugsnag Metadata